 SOC 200A.
 Orientation to Graduate Studies in Sociology.
 Describes our graduate program, clearly explains our requirements and standards for successful completion of the M.A., shows students how the profession works and how to work in the profession (public submissions, conference presentations, job searches), and explains how to get through the program in a timely manner with a strong thesis.
 We will discuss Ph.D. programs and the application process, job opportunities and the role of professional sociologists outside academe.
 Prerequisite: Classified graduate status.
-Graded Credit/No Credit.
-1 unit.
+Units: 1.0.

 SOC 200B.
 Thesis Prospectus/Project Preparation Seminar.
 Provides students with faculty and peer support for the process of developing a draft of a thesis prospectus or project proposal.
 This includes the clarification of expectations, familiarization with research resources, and support provided through feedback in a structured environment.
 Prerequisite: Completion of a minimum of 6 hours of graduate study.
-Completion of (or concurrent enrollment in) soc 214 is recommended.
-Graded Credit/No Credit.
-2 units.
+Completion of (or concurrent enrollment in) SOC 214 is recommended.
+Graded: Credit / No Credit.
+Units: 2.0.

 SOC 210.
 Urban Sociology.
 Critically examines major theories, research, and debates in the field of urban sociology, including social ecology, Marxist, subcultural, and postmodernist perspectives.
 Course materials will be framed within two main themes; the dynamics of cooperation and conflict under urban conditions, and the tension between private interests and public life in urban settings.
 Methodological emphasis will be on case studies, ethnographic, and social historical analysis.
 Prerequisite: Classified graduate status.
-3 units.
+Units: 3.0.

 SOC 214.
 Research Methods.
 Deals specifically with such issues as the role of research within the discipline, the ethics of conducting research, the rationale behind field and survey methods, the validity and reliability of data collected through these methods and alternative approaches to data collection.
 Note: Open to classified graduate students in sociology, all others by instructor permission only.
-3 units.
+Units: 3.0.

 SOC 215.
 Data Analysis.
 Introduces techniques used to analyze sociological data.
 Emphasis will be placed on the basic concepts of quantitative models used to explore causality, along with an introduction to software to carry out multivariate analysis.
 Qualitative analytical techniques and software will also be introduced.
 Prerequisite: SOC 101 or equivalent, or instructor permission.
-(It is recommended that this course be completed before enrolling in soc 214.)
-3 units.
+(It is recommended that this course be completed before enrolling in SOC 214.)
+Units: 3.0.

 SOC 220.
 Seminar: Social Change.
 Course deals with main theoretical orientations in sociology representing radical, liberal and conservative viewpoints on social change.
 Examines the historical context of events that affected Western countries such as the Industrial Revolution, French Revolution, and the emergence of nationalism and human rights.
 Course approach is theoretical, historical and global.
 Prerequisite: Classified graduate status in sociology; all others by instructor permission only.
-3 units.
+Units: 3.0.

 SOC 225.
 Social Stratification.
 Analyzes contemporary issues in stratification literature including class, status, power, sex/gender, identity, ethnicity, mobility, equality/inequality.
 Discusses differing theories, methodologies, and controversies according to student interests.
 Prerequisite: Classified graduate status in sociology; all others by instructor permission only.
-3 units.
+Units: 3.0.

 SOC 226.
 Sociology of Gender.
 Intended to introduce graduate students to diverse theories that explain gender relations in contemporary society.
 Provides a critical perspective on how we construct men's and women's identities and how the consequences of such a construction affect institutions, culture and society.
 Broken up in four sections: origins of gender inequality and issues surrounding research, theoretical perspectives, marginalized groups, and gendered issues in society.
-3 units.
+Units: 3.0.

 SOC 230.
 Seminar: Social Organization.
 Analyzes and critiques institutional structure.
 Studies shared understanding in groups, corporations, communities, institutions or societies and their hierarchical order.
 Prerequisite: Classified graduate status or instructor permission.
-3 units.
+Units: 3.0.